The Report

 Transitions

 It would take time to implement and deliver an APP.
-The release of the report is only the first step of the analysis.
+The release of the report was only the first step of the analysis.

 Many steps are still required before an APP could be established.

-1. Alberta’s government will conduct an engagement and consultation with Albertans to determine whether there is sufficient interest in holding a referendum on establishing an APP.
+1. Alberta’s government committed to conduct engagement and consultation with Albertans to determine whether there is sufficient interest in holding a referendum on establishing an APP.

 Costs